Kinheim

 Kinheim is a baseball and softball club based in Haarlem, the Netherlands.
 Kinheim's top baseball team plays in the Honkbal Hoofdklasse, the top level of professional baseball in the Netherlands.
+Kinheim plays at Pim Mulier Stadium, also the home field for Haarlem Baseball Week.

 The club's most successful period was in the 1990s, when it reached the Holland Series in five consecutive seasons from 1992 to 1996.
 The team lost four of its national championships but became Dutch champions in 1994, beating Neptunus 3–2 in a five-game series.

 In 2006, Kinheim won the Hoofdklasse and the national cup trophy, the KNBSB-Beker.
-After beating HCAW in the playoffs to qualify for the 2006 Holland Series, Kinheim won the series 3–2 against the Pioniers of Hoofddorp.
+After beating HCAW in the playoffs to qualify for the 2006 Holland Series, Kinheim won the series 3–2 against the Hoofddoorp Pioniers.